- What mental health disorders are you born with compared to those that occur from life?

 Additionally, many people bear months or years of talk therapy without results when their primary problem may be biological.
 Therapy is not only effective but can be essential.
 However, the success of therapy requires a healthy, functioning brain that can integrate new psychological processes.
 Otherwise, therapy just won’t “stick.”
 An individual suffering from a physically sick brain doesn’t just need talk therapy: they need their physical issues addressed.

-The information is not to be used to diagnose, prevent, cure, or treat any disease.
+This information is not medical advice and should not be used to diagnose, prevent, cure, or treat any disease.
+Always consult with your healthcare provider about your health concerns.